-9.3.2 If the vulnerable parts of the tree's RPA are protected during works (see 9.4 below), the Oak will be unaffected.
+9.4.8 So long as the methodology is followed, and the vulnerable parts of the tree's RPA is protected during construction, it will not be adversely affected.

-9.4 Soil compaction around retained trees
+9.5 Soil compaction around retained trees

-9.4.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal footfall during works).
+9.5.1 Soil compaction can be caused by various construction-related activities such as storage or materials and the use of heavy machinery (or even heavier than normal pedestrian access during works).
 It is harmful to tree roots because it reduces gaseous exchange and the availability of water and nutrients.

-9.4.2 To avoid soil compaction affecting the retained trees at this site, all vulnerable areas will be separated from the working area by protective fencing and ground protection.
+9.5.2 To avoid the roots of the third-party trees being affected by soil compaction, all vulnerable areas will be separated from the working area by protective fencing (or boundary fencing) and ground protection.